-During the health crisis, an economic activity outlook update is published every two weeks and relies on less conventional sources (information
+During the health crisis, an economic activity outlook update is regularly published and relies on less conventional sources (information

 on bank card transactions, statistics from search engines, etc.).